HNC Construction Management (HTQ)

 You will typically have one of the following:

-- A BTEC level 3 or other level 3 qualification in a related subject, minimum MPP or MM
+- A BTEC Level 3 or other Level 3 qualification in a related subject, minimum MPP or MM

-- T Level with overall grade Pass
+- A T Level with an overall grade of Pass

-- A minimum of two A-Levels (A2) with one in a related subject at grade C or above
+- A minimum of two A-Levels (A2), with one in a related subject at grade C or above

 - Access to HE with relevant options